solveigua/pokemon/README.md

 2. **React.js** user interface of the web page
 3. **Plotly.js** generates the charts

-I chose Dash as it is something new I haven’t tried before, it is simple to use for this purpose and uses frameworks I am familiar with, like React.
+I chose Dash as it is something new I haven’t tried before, it is great for interactive visualizations, and has a component based architecture I am familiar with.
 The idea for the web page was inspired by my DataViz course at UCT (Univeristy of Cape Town) :)

+## Performance

+The website is hosted by render with a free plan which makes it a little bit slow.
+The data is stored at a local csv file as using an API was a bit out of scope for this personal project.